laurenmillan/laurenmillan.github.io/_projects/novel-pursuit.md

 ## Bcrypt

 Bcrypt is a password-hashing library designed to secure sensitive user data.
-It offers additional security measures, such as 'salting' to prevent rainbow table attacks, and adjustable 'work facotrs' to increase the complexity of the hash and hence the resources required to crack it.
+It offers additional security measures, such as 'salting' to prevent rainbow table attacks, and adjustable 'work factors' to increase the complexity of the hash and hence the resources required to crack it.
 In this application, I used bcrypt to hash and securely store user passwords in the back-end.

 ## JWT-Decode

 JWT-Decode is a library designed to decode JSON Web Tokens (JWT).
 JWTs are used for securely transmitting information between parties in the form of a JSON object.
 They are an essential part of maintaining secure, stateless web applications and can be used to authorize users, maintaining user sessions over multiple requests.
 In this application, JWT-Decode was employed to facilitate user authentication and maintain user sessions, ensuring a secure and personalized user experience.

+## Middleware

+In the back-end of the application, middleware is utilized to handle common authentication scenarios across routes.
+The implemented middleware functions are crucial in maintaining the security of the application, ensuring that only authenticated users can access specific routes and that user privileges are properly enforced.
+This way, unauthorized access is prevented, which is essential for protecting sensitive data and ensuring the application functions as intended.

 ## Backend Stack